jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Imaginatio is a star in man, a celestiall and supercelestiall body.

-Imagines are Metallick figures, or effigies, in which the celestiall powers operate.
+Imagines are metallic figures, or effigies, in which the celestiall powers operate.

 Impressiones are fruits as of stars in inferior things.